 Public health managers are required to have a bachelor's degree in a related field, such as healthcare administration, and may also need a master's degree for some positions.
 They work closely with hospitals and the public to promote community health and prevent outbreaks.
-The projected job growth rate through 2024 is faster than average, which means there are many opportunities for those candidates who complete the required training to prepare for a career in this field.
+With the high projected job growth rate it means there are many opportunities for those candidates who complete the required training to prepare for a career in this field.

 Public health managers have a specific role in promoting and protecting the health of communities, focusing on fields such as abuse prevention, HIV prevention, women's health and a range of similar topics.
 Unlike other medical professionals like doctors and nurses, public health managers focus on the population rather than individuals, and prevention instead of disease treatment.
 According to the U.S. Bureau of Labor Statistics (BLS), although some positions in the field of public health management are available for those who have completed a bachelor's program, many positions require a graduate degree either for entry or for promotion (www.bls.gov).